ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Keywords (such as `SELECT`) are not case-sensitive.
 Everything else (column names, functions, and so on), in contrast to standard SQL, is case-sensitive.

 Keywords are not reserved (they are just parsed as keywords in the corresponding context).
-If you use [identifiers](#syntax-identifiers) the same as the keywords, enclose them into quotes, for example, `"column_name"`.
-The query `SELECT "FROM" FROM table_name` is valid if the table `table_name` has column with the name `"FROM"`.
+If you use [identifiers](#syntax-identifiers) the same as the keywords, enclose them into quotes.
+For example, the query `SELECT "FROM" FROM table_name` is valid if the table `table_name` has column with the name `"FROM"`.

 ## Identifiers {#syntax-identifiers}